verb (used without object), trekked, trek·king.

-- South Africa. a migration or expedition, as by ox wagon.
+- a migration or expedition, especially by ox wagon.

-- South Africa. a stage of a journey, especially by ox wagon, between one stopping place and the next.
+- a stage of such a journey, between one stopping place and the next.

 Origin of trek

 OTHER WORDS FROM trekun·trekked, adjective

 Example sentences from the Web for trek

 The trek from Rochester will take around seven hours, but there are nonstop flights from Rochester to the Washington area.Nationals have a new Class AAA affiliate in Rochester Red Wings|Jesse Dougherty|November 19, 2020|Washington Post